Get 50% Discount Offer 26 Days

 Understanding Secure Connections

-So what is a “secure connection” exactly?
-Essentially, it’s a connection to a website that uses HTTPS rather than HTTP.
-Most browsers display these sites with a padlock icon in the address bar to indicate that the connection is secure.
+What is a secure connection?
+In other terms, in fact, it’s essentially a web address that points to a website that uses HTTPS rather than HTTP.
+These sites are displayed most of the time using a padlock icon in the address bar to signify that the connection is secure.

 For Chrome browsers, the padlock icon has been replaced with a tune icon in Google Chrome.
 Clicking on this icon reveals whether your site is secure or not and allows you to access the website confidently.